dbgomez94/dbgomez94.github.io/_posts/2024-06-01-from-project-to-publication.md

 thumbnail-img: "/assets/img/fsr-vs-ngl.png"
 ---

-## Term Project: Challenging the inevitability of suicide

 In the Fall of 2019, I was obtaining my Master's degree in Aerospace Engineering, when I took a course in taught by Dr. Joseph Homer Saleh -- who would become an important influence in my life.
 The course was called Accident Causation and System Safety, and in it, our professor included four lectures on Applied Linear Regression.
 At the end of this course was an open-ended term project with the only requirements that (1) it use the material covered in the course and (2) it seeks to promote the welfare of humanity.

 I formed a team consisting of my fellow AE colleagues: [Jose Sanchez](https://www.linkedin.com/in/jose-c-sanchez/), [Danial Baum](https://www.linkedin.com/in/daniel-baum-ae/), and [Abdulrahman Shurayma](), and we pursued a topic that was close to my heart: suicide.
 Specifically, we sought to investigate the relationship between firearms and suicide in the United States.